robayedavies/PSYC402-PART-2/docs/01-PSYC402-01-multilevel.md

 ### Tasks

 In the activity, we are going to work through the following tasks.

+1. Load the libraries we need for the exercises
+2. Read in the data file we will be using: `BAFACALO_DATASET.RData`
+3. We start by selecting the variables we want -- using `select()`
+4. Take missing values out of the brazil data -- using `na.omit()`
+5. Get R to treat a variable as a type object of the kind required -- using the `as.numeric()` or `as.factor()` functions
+6. Experiment with variable coercion
+7. Visualize the relationship between portuguese and english grades using a scatterplot
+8. Work on editing plots
+9. Analyze the relationship between english and portuguese grades in the brazil data -- using `lm()`
+10. Exercise: adapt the `lm()` code to do a different analysis
+11. Plot the relationship between english and portuguese grades separately for each class using `facet_wrap`
+12. Practice your `facet_wrap()` skills
+13. Run a linear mixed-effects analysis of the relationship between english and portuguese grades using `lmer()`
+14. Exercise mixed-effects model coding

+There are some extension exercises you can use to develop your coding skills.

 ### The data we will work with: Brazilian school children